treyhunner/treyhunner.github.com/source/_posts/2025-10-08-handy-python-repl-modifications.markdown

 ## Try pyrepl-hacks and leave feedback

 My hope is that the [pyrepl-hacks][] library will be obsolete one day.

-One day, the `_pyrepl` module might be renamed to `pyrepl` (or maybe just `repl`?) and it will have a well-documented friendly-ish public interface.
+Eventually the `_pyrepl` module might be renamed to `pyrepl` (or maybe just `repl`?) and it will have a well-documented friendly-ish public interface.

 In the meantime, I plan to maintain pyrepl-hacks.
-As Python 3.15 is developed, I'll make sure it works in 3.15 as well.
+As Python 3.15 is developed, I'll make sure it continues to work.

-If I think of useful commands to add to pyrepl-hacks, I may add those as well.

-Contributions (and ideas!) welcome.
+And I may add more useful commands if I think of any.

+If you hack your own REPL, I'd love to hear what modifications you come up with.
+And if you have thoughts on how to improve pyrepl-hacks, please open an issue or get in touch.

+Contributions and ideas welcome!

 [shortcuts]: https://treyhunner.com/2024/10/adding-keyboard-shortcuts-to-the-python-repl/